 As required by the IRS, 1098-T forms are produced by January 31 for all students with qualified tuition and other related educational expenses, scholarships and/or grants billed to them during the previous calendar year.
-Starting this year, the 1098T will include qualified payments in Box 1.
+The 1098T includes qualified payments in Box 1.

 Current students will be able to view and print your 1098-T form through the Grizzly Gateway by January 31st.
 Printed forms for current students will no longer be mailed unless a student has opted out of the online option.
 Follow instructions below.